Score Reading of Orchestral MusicGuide for Conductors and Music readers

 D.Mus.A. in conducting, M.Mus in cello, graduate of the Chopin University of Music and of the Sibelius Academy.
 She has been conducting professional orchestras around the world, symphonic and opera music.
 For more than 15 years she has been teaching score reading of orchestral music to students of conducting and other music specialities at university level.

-and develop your score reading skills!
+Effective and proven method to improve your score reading skills.

 Subscribe To Our Newsletter